The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Observational Data

 where $\frac{N}{N_{o}}$ represents the fraction of stars observed at a given Galactic latitude ($b$).
 The scaling relation is based on a fit to the latitude-dependent angular mass density relation at $l$=0 provided by \citet{Zoccali2018}.
+We note that this relation is most accurate near $l=0$ and may lose accuracy at larger longitudes where the bar and peanut bulge dominate the mass distribution.
+The APOGEE fields used here span $|l| \lesssim 10^\circ$, while the BDBS coverage extends to similar longitudes with a concentration toward the minor axis.
+A more sophisticated treatment incorporating longitudinal dependence in the normalization may be warranted for future work, particularly given the bar's influence on stellar density gradients away from the minor axis.
 The BDBS data were interpolated onto the APOGEE [Fe/H] grid, and the final composite MDF is shown in Figure~\ref{fig:best_mdf}.
-We note that the BDBS distribution (derived from Red Clump stars) appears less visually bimodal than the APOGEE distribution (derived from RGB stars).
+We note that the BDBS distribution (derived from red clump stars) appears less visually bimodal than the APOGEE distribution (derived from RGB stars).
 This difference likely stems from the distinct selection functions and tracer sensitivities of the two surveys.
+Notably, the two MDFs show significant disagreement at the very metal-rich ([Fe/H] $>$ +0.3) and very metal-poor ([Fe/H] $<$ $-1$) ends.
+The APOGEE MDF exhibits a more pronounced metal-rich tail and contains more low-$\alpha$ populations at high metallicity, while the BDBS distribution shows a stronger metal-poor component.
+These differences reflect the distinct stellar populations probed by each tracer (RGB versus red clump), their spatial coverage, and associated selection biases.
+Because our model is fit to the composite MDF, these systematic differences propagate into our results, particularly affecting constraints on the late-time enrichment history.
+Future work exploring the APOGEE-only MDF may help disentangle these effects.